top of page

 1. Basis for Valuing EOSB under IAS 19

-Under IAS 19, an entity must determine its defined benefit obligation (DBO) for EOSB by:
+Under IAS 19, an entity must determine its defined benefit obligation (DBO) for EOSB by following these steps:

-Estimating the benefits expected to be paid to employees at exit or retirement;
+• Estimate the benefits expected to be paid to employees at exit or retirement.

-Projecting those benefits to reflect future salary growth;
+• Project those benefits to reflect future salary growth.

-These steps form part of the PUC method of attributing employee service cost.
-According to IAS 19 paragraph 73, if benefit accrual is disproportionately greater in later years of service, then a straight-line approach must be adopted rather than simply applying the plan’s formula.
-In other words: when the benefit pattern is back-loaded, straight-lining ensures recognition of expense reflects service evenly over the vesting period.
+These steps are part of the PUC method of attributing employee service costs.
+According to IAS 19 paragraph 73, if benefit accrual is disproportionately greater in later years of service, then a straight-line approach must be adopted instead of simply applying the plan’s formula.
+In simpler terms, when the benefit pattern is back-loaded, straight-lining ensures that expense recognition reflects service evenly over the vesting period.

 2. When the Straight-Line Approach Is Required

 The straight-line service cost allocation becomes mandatory when the EOSB plan’s design causes significant benefit build-up in the later years of service.
-A typical example seen in the Gulf region: an EOSB plan pays 15 days’ salary per service year for the first five years, but steps up to 30 days’ salary per year thereafter.
+A common example in the Gulf region is an EOSB plan that pays 15 days’ salary per service year for the first five years, but increases to 30 days’ salary per year thereafter.

-The accrual of benefits is clearly heavier in later service years, so applying the standard formula would front-load expense recognition and understate earlier service cost.
-In such instances, the straight-line method (i.e., spreading the total projected benefit evenly over the total anticipated service years) aligns recognition with the notion of service cost.
+In this scenario, the accrual of benefits is clearly heavier in later service years.
+Applying the standard formula would front-load expense recognition and understate earlier service costs.
+Therefore, the straight-line method (i.e., spreading the total projected benefit evenly over the total anticipated service years) aligns recognition with the concept of service cost.

 3. How to Implement the Straight-Line Approach

-The following process sets out how actuaries apply the straight-line methodology for EOSB:
+The following process outlines how actuaries apply the straight-line methodology for EOSB:

-Project the total benefit entitlement at the expected exit or retirement date: determine the final salary at that date, apply the step-up accrual formula, and estimate the total EOSB payable.
+1. Project the total benefit entitlement at the expected exit or retirement date.
+This involves determining the final salary at that date, applying the step-up accrual formula, and estimating the total EOSB payable.

-Allocate the benefit across the service period: divide the total projected benefit by the expected total years of service (T) to derive the portion attributable to each service year (t).
-Hence for each year the employee remains, the service cost recognised is (Projected Total Benefit ÷ T).
+2. Allocate the benefit across the service period.
+Divide the total projected benefit by the expected total years of service (T) to derive the portion attributable to each service year (t).
+For each year the employee remains, the service cost recognized is (Projected Total Benefit ÷ T).

-Discount the future cash flows: apply the discount rate to the annual service cost to derive the present value of the defined benefit obligation.
+3. Discount the future cash flows.
+Apply the discount rate to the annual service cost to derive the present value of the defined benefit obligation.

-Recognise the expense each period: the straight-line allocation means the expense recognised in profit and loss is identical each year (assuming service continues), rather than being back-loaded.
+4. Recognize the expense each period.
+The straight-line allocation means the expense recognized in profit and loss is identical each year (assuming service continues), rather than being back-loaded.

 Under IAS 19, both the benefit attribution (paragraphs 70–74) and the recognition of actuarial assumptions (paragraphs 76–83) must be handled within the Projected Unit Credit framework.
 Therefore, even when straight-line attribution is applied, the valuation still incorporates assumptions such as salary escalation, discount rates, turnover probabilities, and mortality — ensuring the liability reflects the discounted present value of expected future payments.